Do you know that Ayurveda can cure Digestive Disorders

 Ayurveda originated in India more than 5000 years ago and is one of the oldest systems of medicine.
 It basically focuses on both prevention and cure of the health condition by balancing the three body doshas or systems which are the Vata dosha, the Kapha dosha and the Pitta dosha.
 By balancing all these three doshas or system, our body improves on both physical, mental and spiritual health which improves the overall quality of life.

-Here are 5 common health conditions that can be managed by Ayurveda:
+Here are some health conditions that can be cure by Ayurveda:

 2. Respiratory disorders